electricimp/imp-central-impt/DevelopmentGuide.md

 [234776801163a9ee] 2018-01-22T18:11:54.329Z [agent.log] Data published successfully:
 [234776801163a9ee] 2018-01-22T18:11:54.329Z [agent.log] { "measureTime": "1516644713", "data": 3 }
 ```

 10. Review how your application is working.

 11. Stop the logging by pressing *\<Ctrl-C>*.

-12. If needed, update your code, create and run a new build by the same command as above.
+12. If needed, update your code, create and run a new build by using the same command in Step 9.

-13. When you satisfied by your code, mark the latest build by a tag, for example, "MyRC1" and set *flagged* attribute to `true` (it saves the build from unintentional deletion).
+13. When you are satisfied with your code, mark the latest build by a tag &mdash; for example, "MyRC1" &mdash; and set the *flagged* attribute to `true` (this protects it from accidental deletion).

 ```
 > impt build update --descr "My Release Candidate 1" --tag MyRC1 --flagged Deployment "e0059ee6-2483-4ab1-50eb-e693e62155b7" is updated successfully.
 IMPT COMMAND SUCCEEDS
 ```

-### Develop Factory Firmware
+### Develop Factory Firmware ###

-Note, you need to have appropriate permissions to operate with the impCentral API entities related to pre-factory and pre-production processes.
+**Note** You need to have appropriate permission to make use of the impCentral API entities related to pre-production processes.

-1. Create a new directory called, for example, "factory".
+1. Create a new directory called, for example, `factory`.

 2. Go to the new directory.

-3. Create a project for a [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existent Product "MyProduct": a new Device Group "MyPreFactoryDG" in that Product, a new Device Group "MyPreProductionDG" that will be a production target, empty files "factory.device.nut" and "factory.agent.nut", [Project File](./CommandsManual.md#project-file).
+3. Create a Project for [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existing Product "MyProduct"; create new Device Groups "MyPreFactoryDG" and "MyPreProductionDG" in that Product, and empty files `factory.device.nut` and `factory.agent.nut`, and a [Project File](./CommandsManual.md#project-file).

 ```
-> impt project create --pre-factory --product MyProduct --name MyPreFactoryDG --descr "Factory Firmware" --target MyPreProductionDG --create-target --device-file factory.device.nut --agent-file factory.agent.nut
+> impt project create --pre-factory --product MyProduct --name MyPreFactoryDG --descr "Factory Firmware"
-Device Group "MyPreProductionDG" is created successfully.
+    --target MyPreProductionDG --create-target --device-file factory.device.nut --agent-file factory.agent.nut Device Group "MyPreProductionDG" is created successfully.
 Device Group "MyPreFactoryDG" is created successfully.
 Device source file "factory.device.nut" is created successfully.